IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_firewall_rules.html.markdown

 - `cis_id` - (Required, String) The ID of the IBM Cloud Internet Services instance where you want to create the firewall rules.
 - `domain_id` - (Required, String) The ID of the domain where you want to apply the firewall rules.
-- `filter_id` - (Required, String) The type of filter id from which you want to create firewall rules.
 - `action` - (Required, String) Create a firewall rules using these actions `log`, `allow`, `challenge`, `js_challenge`, `block`
 The firewall action to perform, "log" action is only available for enterprise plan instances.
+- `description` - (Optional, String) The information about this filter to help identify the purpose of it.
+- `filter_id` - (Required, String) The type of filter id from which you want to create firewall rules.
-- `priority` - (Optional, String) Create a firewall rules with priority.
+- `priority` - (Optional, Int) Create a firewall rules with priority.

-  Nested scheme for `filter_id`:
-  - `expression` - (Required, String) The expression of filter.
 - `paused` - (Optional, Bool) Whether this filter is currently disabled.
-  - `description` - (Optional, String) The information about this filter to help identify the purpose of it.

 ## Attribute reference
 In addition to all arguments above, the following attributes are exported: